 OnSIP’s BHRs Let Your Phone System Flex With Your Daily Operating Schedule

-With an OnSIP account, you create your Business Hour Rules in the Apps tab of the Admin Portal.
+With an OnSIP account, you create your Business Hour Rules in the Administrators tab of the web app.
 If you have a main company phone number, just remember to set your BHR as the destination for that particular phone number.
 That way, when calls come into your main number, your BHR will route them to the appropriate destination, whether it’s an auto attendant, a specific user, a queue or ring group, etc.

 Once your BHR is created, you can modify it in real-time, at any time.
 You can change the time zone, the open and closed hours, and the call destinations whenever you need to, and the modifications will take effect instantly.